pgergov/Programming101-v3/README.md

 # Programming 101 v3

-## Course Details

-* Starts the first week of March, 2015
-* Problems for application can be found in the `Applications` folder.

 ## Course Program

 We are going to work with a console & text editor a lot.
 Linux is a mandatory operating system for this course.